yakazimir/kyler-website/content/post/my-article-name.md

 +++
-title = "Another Hugo Post"
-description = "Nothing special, but one post is boring." date = "2014-09-02" categories = [ "example", "configuration" ]
+title = "What is Kolmogorov Complexity?" description = "A brief note on Kolmogorov complexity." date = "2014-09-29" categories = [ "example", "configuration" ]
 tags = [
     "example",